Food & Nightlife

 Okonomiyaki - A mix between pizza and pancake with ingredients such as seafood and vegetables.
 It is commonly topped with thinly sliced fish that appears to move – don’t be scared!

-Coffee tends to be fairly expensive in Japan as it seems to be considered fairly trendy.
+Coffee tends to be fairly expensive in Japan as it seems to be considered rather trendy.
 The cost seems rather ludicrous considering that it’s really hard to find a decent coffee in Japan.
 Quality hot chocolates also tend to be pricey.
-We love the canned hot coffee and chocolate from the vending machines.
-They aren’t too bad (especially when you consider how bad some of the barista made coffee is) and are super cheap.
+We love the canned hot coffee and chocolate from the vending machines or konbini.
+Even though they are sugar laden, they aren’t too bad (especially when you consider how bad some of the barista made coffee is) and are super cheap.

-Except in westernised resorts such as Niseko, après drinking is not customary on the Japanese ski slopes.
-It seems that the custom is to finish the ski day with an onsen, go out (or stay in) for dinner, then head to bed.
+Except in westernised resorts, après ski drinking is not customary.
+It seems that the Japanese custom is to finish the ski day with an onsen, go out (or stay in) for dinner, then head to bed.

-Niseko has a vibrant nightlife, but in most other ski resorts the nightlife is either reasonably sedate or completely absent.
+Niseko and Hakuba have a vibrant nightlife, and the nightlife at Nozawa Onsen and Myoko Kogen are OK too.
+In most other Japan ski resorts the nightlife is either reasonably sedate or completely absent.
 Alternatively nightlife is combined with dinner.
 As an example, an izakaya is a Japanese style bar where you can buy drinks but also eat various appetizers.

 A popular evening activity is to participate in karaoke, one of Japan’s favourite past-times.
 The karaoke might not be quite what you’re used to.
 Instead of embarrassing yourself in front of a whole pub, you generally have to rent a room and only sing to a small group of friends.